Dtphelan1/gerrymandering-mcmc/README.md

 4. Generate a new graph by modifying the graph fed in by flipping the district of nodes on the periphery of districts
 5. Generate a new graph by using the ReCom technique
     - Find two neighboring districts
+        - Do this by looking at the node-boundary for all nodes in a district
     - Merge them into a single district
-    - Draw an MST for that single district
+    - Draw an Spanning Tree for that single district
-    - An edge is identied that will separate the merged area into two equal-sized districts.
+    - For all edges in that Spanning Tree
+        - Find an edge s.t. removing this edge produce a "valid" redistricting plan
-    - Removing that edge determines the new plan.
+    - Update the graph with our new districts

-## Ramblings/Sketches of what needs to be done/Psuedocode:
+## More Psuedocode for the Curious:

 #### Loading data from file:
 Add_nodes_from([(node, attrdict), (n2, ad2), ...]): Use (node, attrdict) tuples to update attributes for specific nodes.